US senators say Rubio told them Trump’s Ukraine peace plan is Russia's 'wish list'

-HALIFAX, Nova Scotia (AP) — U.S. senators critical of President Donald Trump’s approach to ending the Russia-Ukraine war said Saturday they spoke with U.S. Secretary of State Marco Rubio who told them that the peace plan Trump is pushing Kyiv to accept is a “wish list” of the Russians and not the actual U.S. plan.
+HALIFAX, Nova Scotia (AP) — Lawmakers critical of President Donald Trump’s approach to ending the Russia-Ukraine war said Saturday they spoke with Secretary of State Marco Rubio who told them that the peace plan Trump is pushing Kyiv to accept is a “wish list” of the Russians and not the actual proposal offering Washington’s positions.

 A State Department spokesperson denied their account, calling it “blatantly false."

+Rubio himself then took the extraordinary step of suggesting online that the senators were mistaken, even though they said he was their source for the information.
+The secretary of state doubled down on the assertion that Washington was responsible for a proposal that had surprised many from the beginning for being so favorable to Moscow.

+It all added up to a confusing — and potentially embarrassing — turn of events for a Trump administration-blessed peace plan that already faced a potentially rocky future.

-The 28-point peace plan was crafted by the Trump administration and the Kremlin without Ukraine’s involvement.
-It acquiesces to many Russian demands that Ukrainian President Volodymyr Zelenskyy has categorically rejected on dozens of occasions, including giving up large pieces of territory.
+The widely leaked 28-point U.S-backed peace plan was, according to the White House, the result of a month of work between Rubio and Trump envoy Steve Witkoff along with input from what it said was both Ukrainians and Russians.
+The plan acquiesces to many Russian demands that Ukrainian President Volodymyr Zelenskyy has categorically rejected on dozens of occasions, including giving up large pieces of territory.
 Trump says he wants Ukraine to accept the plan by late next week.

-At a security conference in Canada, Independent Maine Sen. Angus King, Democratic Sen. Jeanne Shaheen and Republican Mike Rounds from South Dakota said they spoke to Rubio after he reached out to some of them while on his way to Geneva for talks on the plan.

-King said Rubio told them the plan “was not the administration’s plan” but a “wish list of the Russians.”

-“This administration was not responsible for this release in its current form,” Rounds said.
+“This administration was not responsible for this release in its current form,” said Republican Mike Rounds from South Dakota, speaking at a security conference in Canada.
 “They want to utilize it as a starting point.”

 Rounds said “it looked more like it was written in Russian to begin with.”